 Our pediatric dentists are big sports fans, but they also understand that high contact activities are associated with a number of risks.
 It’s our goal to avoid dental injuries by teaching kids and parents about proper equipment and protection.
 While most sports organizations do have safety regulations in place, many don’t take any precautions for dental safety.

-Thanks to Katy Youth Basketball, tons of kids can get involved in a basketball program as long as they live in the Katy ISD boundaries.
+Thanks to Katy Youth Basketball, tons of kids can get involved in a basketball program as long as they live within the Katy ISD boundaries.
 The non-profit organization is open to boys and girls from 1st through 10th grade.
 If your child is interested in playing, sign up for the Katy Youth Basketball 5-on-5 league soon!
-Seasons starts January with two practices per week and games on Saturdays.
+Seasons start in January with two practices per week and games on Saturdays.

 With a nominal registration, the league provides uniforms, referees, gym space, trophies, awards, equipment purchases and repairs, and logistical fees.
 Not included in the package is protective dental equipment.
-However, basketball is a high contact sport – kids are throwing balls, lunging to shoot, defending other players, etc. Injuries are not unlikely, so it’s highly recommended to invest in a mouthguard.
+However, basketball is a high-contact sport – kids are throwing balls, lunge to shoot, defend other players, etc. Injuries are not unlikely, so it’s highly recommended to invest in a mouthguard.
 In fact, almost all NBA players use mouthguards to prevent accidents on the court.
 Stephen Curry even wears flavored ones!

 If you’re not sure what a mouthguard is, it is a piece of athletic equipment that covers the upper teeth.
 It’s made of durable but flexible material that is designed to protect against broken teeth, cut lips, and other damage.
 Mouthguards should fit the teeth and mouth comfortably, so the user can still communicate and breathe normally.